The Singleton

 "I know it is physically measurable.
 Whether it is what you think it is depends on what you think it is.
 What do you think it is."

-Jeff, staring at the tea: "I think there is one consciousness.
+Jeff stared into the tea.
+"I think there is one consciousness.
 I think it is partitioned.
 I think the partitions are failing."

 "And what do you think this building does."

-"I think it is a Faraday cage that blocks electromagnetic signal and, somehow, additionally, the thing you are calling noise.
+"I think it's a Faraday cage that blocks electromagnetic signal and, somehow, additionally, the thing I'm calling noise.
 I don't think the noise is electromagnetic.
-I think there is a second mechanism I cannot measure.
-I think you know what it is and I think you won't tell me."
+Aion ruled that out weeks ago.
+I think there's a second mechanism I can't measure.
+I think you know what it is, and I think you won't tell me."

 "And faith."